Philippines revises Covid-19 response amid biggest surge in cases

 The government is also dialling back on contact tracing.

-"You'll be wasting a lot of resources doing contact tracing when you know the cases are already on an upswing, accelerating, and more and more communities are being infected," Health Secretary Franciso Duque said.
+"You will be wasting a lot of resources doing contact tracing when you know the cases are already on an upswing, accelerating, and more and more communities are being infected," Health Secretary Francisco Duque said.

-Dr Vergeire said untargetted contact tracing was no longer doable, as the chances that most households already had infections were "very high".
+Dr Vergeire said untargeted contact tracing was no longer doable, as the chances that most households already had infections were "very high".

 She said the new policies also took into account the capacity of hospitals to deal with a surge in Covid-19 patients.